 Noor is an associate in the Insolvency and Restructuring Group in Lawson Lundell’s Vancouver office.
-Noor advises Canadian banks and other institutional lenders on a wide variety of matters including lending, debt ...
+Noor advises some of Canada’s largest financial institutions on a wide variety of matters including secured lending, debt ...

 In his over 30 years of practice, Bryan has regularly advised banking and financial institution clients with respect to loan restructuring, insolvency, realization and recoveries.
 In this capacity, Bryan is particularly adept at ...

 Kimia Jalilvand is an associate in the Vancouver office of Lawson Lundell and a member of the firm’s Litigation and Dispute Resolution Group.
 Kimia has experience in a broad range of litigation matters, including bankruptcy and ...

 Lawson Lundell's Business Law Blog covers a wide range of topics relevant to businesses of all sorts, including corporate governance, corporate commercial law, corporate finance and securities, mergers and acquisitions, procurement, private equity and venture capital, intellectual property, and business taxation.
 Please also see our litigation, project law, China law, and real estate law blogs.

 Legal Disclaimer: The information made available on this webpage is for information purposes only.
 It does not constitute legal advice, and should not be relied on as such.
 Please contact our firm if you need legal advice or have questions about the content of this webpage.